The Bankrate promise

 Social Security is complex.
 While that’s partly by design to help as many people as possible, it still creates a lot of headaches for those nearing retirement.
 While many retirees have a straightforward experience, others need and can receive specialized aid from the program.

 “Creating a financial plan and understanding the inner workings of it should be a prerequisite before making the decision to file to collect benefits,” says Bittner.
-He suggests people look for a financial adviser who is a fiduciary and is experienced at planning for retirement.
+He suggests people look for a financial advisor who is a fiduciary and is experienced at planning for retirement.

 Misunderstanding how much money you’ll receive